 By accessing the metadata configuration, you can see that struct in #390 - Location Created has these struct members:

 In the following, we will add this field to a metadata editor and create predefined content using QuickLists to allow users to choose a location from a list, filling in all the child fields.
 We will also allow the user to edit each child field individually with a unique QuickList per field.

 Adding the field to a metadata editor

-Select the field and choose Item properties in the side panel, then make sure that the option Item has a quick list is enabled.
+- Select the field and choose Item Properties in the side panel.

-If the metadata editor is not open, select and file and press Ctrl-T to open it.
-Then choose File - Manage quick lists to open the folder where the quick lists are located.
+If the metadata editor is not open, select a file and press Ctrl-T to open it.
+Then choose File > Manage QuickLists to open the folder where the QuickLists are located.